Install: TruSTAR for Splunk v1.0.9

 - TruSTAR recommends setting the Max Size of Entire Index to 5GB for both indexes.

-- Identify which enclaves in Station you want to copy into the new trustar index.
+- Identify which TruSTAR Enclaves you want to copy into the new trustar index.

 - Check that the Heavy Forwarder can view and write to the trustar index.